-True Knot in Umbilical Cord During Pregnancy
+True Knot in Umbilical Cord

 What is a true knot?

-“True knots” are knots that form in the baby’s umbilical cord, occurring in roughly 1-2% of all pregnancies (1, 2, 3).
-Because cord vessels compress when a knot tightens, these knots are very dangerous.
+True knots are knots that form in the baby’s umbilical cord, occurring in roughly 1-2% of all pregnancies.
+These knots are dangerous because they can compress the blood vessels in the umbilical cord and deprive the baby of oxygen.
 A true knot significantly increases the likelihood of fetal death and brain injury from hypoxic-ischemic encephalopathy (HIE).

-true knot in the umbilical cord
+Was there a true knot in your baby’s umbilical cord?

-Video: True Knot Explanation
+Video: True Knot In The Umbilical Cord

 When are true knots most likely to occur?